 Enterprise project management is the process of managing multiple projects on an organization-wide scale.
 While the projects might not be connected, they all impact the same organization.

-Unlike traditional project management that focuses on a single, small-scale project, EPM focuses on aligning the organization’s goals and objectives with the ongoing projects to ensure the company is directing its resources towards the right people in the right places at the right time.
+Unlike traditional project management that focuses on a single, small-scale project, EPM focuses on aligning the organization’s goals and objectives with ongoing projects to ensure the company is directing its resources towards the right people in the right places at the right time.

-The key responsibilities of an enterprise project manager include prioritizing tasks at hand, managing and grouping projects, identifying gaps between projects, and above all, ensuring that the projects are meeting the company’s goals and expectations.
+The key responsibilities of an enterprise project manager include prioritizing tasks at hand, managing and grouping projects, identifying gaps between projects, and, above all, ensuring that the projects are meeting the company’s goals and expectations.

 Further, they also recognize the poorly performing projects and ditch them for more viable options.

 Know the basics: What is PMO?

 4 Benefits of EPMO

 Here’s how enterprise project management can benefit you and your team.

 While working on a project, employees often juggle between apps to get their job done—opening Gmail to find the assigned task, calling the project manager from Slack to get instructions on how to do that task.

 EPM eliminates this problem.
 You can create a task on EPM software, assign it to your team members, and include instructions on how to do it.
 Plus, you can attach the required files, if any.